BrunoArrostini/CityAdvisor/README.md

 City name must be typed in english, if not an error text will display.

-Error text specifies taht city name couldn't be in the list as well.
+Error text specifies that city name couldn't be in the list as well.

 I chose a simple style with strong colors and a globe image to catch user attention.